Election Insights

 How to detect electoral malpractice?

 Voter turnouts drive the margin of victory and the scaled specific margin distributions follow a robust universal trend.
-Now by analyzing election data, any significant deviation from this expected pattern can serve as a red flag, indicating potential fraud or manipulation.
-For instance, elections in Ethiopia and Belarus exhibited clear deviations from the universal norm, aligning with reports from international media and civil organizations about potential electoral malpractices.
+Any significant deviation from this expected pattern can serve as a red flag, indicating potential fraud or manipulation.

 Flagged Elections: Ethiopia and Belarus